-Instead of constructing morality from the predicted consequences of human action, or attempting to derive principles of preferred behavior rationally or empirically, many religions try to base morality on assertions.
+Instead of constructing morality from the predicted consequences of human action, or attempting to derive principles of preferred behaviour rationally or empirically, many religions try to base morality on assertions.
 The absolute “moral principles” of religion are not the kind of principles that tell doctors how to cure diseases, or that provide ecologists with a methodology for preserving threatened species.
 They are merely arguments from authority based on the supposed will of an alleged deity, in whose existence we are expected to believe because someone else says so.

 Other philosophers have attempted to deal with the ends-means dichotomy without the teeth-gritting willpower of the argument from authority.
 Ayn Rand contends that the ends do not justify the means.
 In Rand’s view, the ends determine the means—human action is a “process of choosing a goal and taking the actions necessary to achieve it” (“Causality Versus Duty,” Philosophy: Who Needs It, p.
 98).
-Rand recognized the contradiction inherent in Consequentialism: just because the goal is virtuous, it in no way follows that any means which are believed to help achieve it will also be virtuous.
+Rand recognised the contradiction inherent in Consequentialism: Just because the goal is virtuous, it in no way follows that any means which are believed to help achieve it will also be virtuous.
 The ends and the means must be consistent.
 Rand writes, “The end does not justify the means.
 No one’s rights can be secured by the violation of the rights of others” (“The Cashing-In: The Student ‘Rebellion,’” Capitalism: The Unknown Ideal, p.
 256).

 In the words of modern-day philosopher Stefan Molyneux, Consequentialism is an “argument from effect.”
 The problem with arguments from effect is that they require perfect knowledge of the results before any action can be taken.
 We could accomplish very little if we always had to base our actions on philosophically-derived, certain knowledge of the outcome.
 According to Molyneux, arguments from morality are much more powerful.
-We may not be able to perfectly predict the outcome of any action, but principles can guide our behavior even when we do not know the future.
+We may not be able to perfectly predict the outcome of any action, but principles can guide our behaviour even when we do not know the future.

 An example may be helpful.
 If we are trying to decide whether a given government program—say welfare—is “good” or not, the argument from effect requires that we predict not only whether welfare programs will help particular individuals (which is very difficult, since some of welfare’s effects do not appear for years or even decades), but also whether welfare is a net benefit to all of society (compounding the initial problem millions of times over).
 Even if such a computation were possible, it would take lifetimes to complete.